Ma-Jing/filemanager/README.md

-# filemanager
+## filemanager
-a website that manage files powered by flask/python
+a simple website that manage files powered by flask/python.

 It is used for my team to upload and manage the https keys.